-Later that year, I went to work at the famous 21 Club where I happily piped hundreds (sometimes thousands) of meringues each night, learned the secret to emptying a 7-pound can of pistachio paste in a mere 30 seconds, and may or may not have aten a few pieces of “crunchy chocolate” (a feuilletine-studded chocolate we served with our complementary petits fours plate) in the walk-in fridge when things got a tiny bit stressful.
+Later that year, I went to work at the famous 21 Club where I happily piped hundreds (sometimes thousands) of meringues each night, learned the secret to emptying a 7-pound can of pistachio paste in a mere 30 seconds, and may or may not have eaten a few pieces of “crunchy chocolate” (a feuilletine-studded treat that we served with our complementary petits fours plate) in the walk-in refrigerator when things got a tiny bit stressful.
 I also helped to open a new restaurant (Gansevoort 69) in New York City’s Meatpacking District during that same time.

-I was fortunate enough to marry this handsome guy (fun fact: he’s best friend that I mentioned earlier — and the one who made it possible for me to pursue a culinary education at night while working a job in an unrelated field Monday through Friday, 9 to 5) and in 2010 we embarked on a new adventure: parenthood.
-Our family grew by 1 with the birth of this beautiful little girl (who is quite possibly the most perfect human being ever created).
+I was fortunate enough to marry this handsome guy (fun fact: he’s best friend that I mentioned earlier, the one who made it possible for me to pursue a culinary education at night while working 9 to 5 in an unrelated field) and in 2010 we embarked on a new adventure: parenthood.
+Our family grew by one with the birth of this beautiful little girl (who is quite possibly the most perfect human being of all time).

-Since then, I’ve graduated from NYU with a Master’s Degree in Food Studies, worked as an Editorial Intern at the Hearst Corporation/Delish.com, done lots of freelance food writing (including a contribution to this book), and launched my digital career with editorial positions at The Daily Meal and iconic NYC gourmet market).
+Since then, I’ve graduated from NYU with a Master’s Degree in Food Studies, worked as an Editorial Intern at the Hearst Corporation/Delish.com, done lots of freelance food writing (including a contribution to this book), and launched my digital career with editorial positions at The Daily Meal and Citarella (an iconic NYC gourmet market).
 I’m currently part of the digital editorial team at Food Network.

 My current projects?
-Learning more about food photography, trying to do one (just one) pull up (with all the whisking I do, you’d think I’d be stronger!), and traveling to places both far and near to experience food, cooking, and eating in new ways.
+Spreading smiles with my very silly food doodles, trying to do one (just one) pull up (with all the whisking I do, you’d think I’d be stronger!) and teaching my little one everything I know about food and cooking.

 And, gastronoMe?
 I blog because I love to cook, eat, and share food.
 My hope is that when you read my stories, you’ll find inspiration to do the same.
 That you’ll make them your own — and live each day of your life deliciously.